Old age and driving: Effects of giving up driving

-The inability to drive results in increased dependence on caregivers for social and medical transportation.
+The inability to drive increases caregivers' dependence on social and medical transportation.
 According to the National Aging and Disability Transportation Center, family caregivers spend approximately 5 hours a day arranging or providing transportation for senior family members.
 This increased caregiver responsibility can conflict with work or other life demands, often resulting in an inability to help seniors.

 Where available, some senior citizens may turn to public transportation or paratransit for medical appointments and personal needs.
 Though individuals can find alternative means of transportation, these alternatives may be more limiting than one's own car.

 Senior-friendly transportation

-Because giving up driving is viewed by the elderly as a loss of their independence, many may be reluctant to seek out alternative forms of transportation when they are no longer able to drive.
+Because giving up driving is viewed by older people as losing their independence, many may be reluctant to seek out alternative forms of transportation when they can no longer drive.
 The best way for transit providers to meet the transportation needs of most older Americans is to meet the transportation needs of the general adult population.
-Their needs are similar to other age groups: shopping, getting to work, medical appointments, going to restaurants and visiting friends.
+Their needs are similar to those of other age groups: shopping, getting to work, medical appointments, visiting restaurants, and visiting friends.
 Seniors are looking for travel services that provide control, autonomy, and choice.
 The National Center on Senior Transportation (NCST) states that 83% of older Americans agree that public transit provides easy access to the things that they need in everyday life.

+Self-driving cars have also been proposed as an alternative for senior citizens who cannot drive.
+However, studies have shown that autonomous vehicles have not gained acceptance among some older adults.